DT85/JKEnhanced/README.md

 -   **Ignition Flare -** A lightsaber ignition flare can be enabled in the console by setting **cg_ignitionFlare** to 1.
 A custom ignition flare can be specified for a lightsaber with "ignitionFlare <shader>" in the .sab file.
 -   **Ignition twirl animation disable -** If that little twirl of the saber that you do in SP when activating it bothered you, you can now disable it to be more like MP with **g_noIgniteTwirl 1**.
 -   **Disable idle animations** - Use the command **g_UseIdleAnims 0** to disable them.
 Very helpful when taking screenshots.
--   **Saber Holsters -** Lightsabers are now holstered on the belt when not in use.
-A tag_holsterorigin can be added to a hilt for better placement.
-Adding "holsterPlace <none/hips/back/lhip>" in the .sab file specifies where a hilt will be holstered.
+-   **Saber Holsters -** Lightsabers are now holstered on the belt when not in use. ~~A tag_holsterorigin can be added to a hilt for better placement.
+Adding "holsterPlace <none/hips/back/lhip>" in the .sab file specifies where a hilt will be holstered.~~ Currently broken, default is right hip for now.
 -   **Headswapping -** Several new heads are available for the human male and human female species.
 You can add your own heads - see the .headswap files in the sp_custom.pk3 for examples.
 NPCs can have heads set using the playerHeadModel and customHeadSkin commands in their .npc file.
 -   **RGB Character Colors -** Adds an RGB slider option to all player species.
 -   **Better Entity Spawning -** The /spawn command now supports entity keys, e.g. "**spawn fx_runner fxFile the/file**".